 If Clubs were to break 3-3 we'd have five Club tricks.
-It is worth noting that we would also make five tricks in Clubs if either opponent started with either the singleton $\clubsuit J$ or with $\clubsuit J \times M$ .
-Maybe we should have bid 3NT after all...
+It is worth noting that we would also make five tricks in Clubs if either opponent started with either the singleton $\clubsuit$ J or with $\bigstar$ J ×.
+Maybe somebody should have bid 3NT after all...

-We win the first Diamond (in the closed hand, with the ♠K) and set about the Clubs.
-Again, the first play should be to play off the ♣A (play the high cards from the short suit first) and then lead another Club, hoping for good things.
+We win the first Diamond with the $\mathbf{Q}$ and set about the Clubs.
+Again, the first play should be to play off the $\mathbf{A}$ (play the high cards from the short suit first) and then lead another Club, hoping for good things.

 When West shows out on the second round the Clubs are known to be 5-1.
-Still, the intermediate Clubs (the ♣10 and ♣9) are important here.
+Still, the intermediate Clubs (the $\bigstar$ 10 and $\bigstar$ 9) are important here.

-All we have to do is to allow the ♣9 to run to East, losing to the ♣J. This leaves the last three Clubs (the ♣K Q 10) as winners on the table.
-There are still two ways of getting to dummy (the ♠A and the ♠Q) so the contract is secure, unless East-West could run off too many Hearts.
+All we have to do is to allow the $\bigstar 9$ to run to East, losing to the $\bigstar J$ .
+This leaves the last three Clubs (the $\bigstar K \ Q \ 10$ ) as winners on the table.
+There is still access to dummy (in the guise of the $\bigstar A$ ), so the contract is secure, unless East-West could run off too many Hearts.

-Sure, as the cards lie, the defence could cash four Hearts if they wanted to but that would still only total five defensive tricks in all.
-As it is, East decides to knock out our A and hopes that will upset our applecart.
+Sure, as the cards lie, the defense could cash four Hearts if they wanted to but that would still only total five defensive tricks in all.
+As it is, East decides to knock out our •A and hopes that will upset our applecart.
 Nope, we take the Ace and have enough tricks for our part-score.